deguvnor/SignUp-Page-MVVM/README.md

-# SignUp-Page-MVVM- An example project to demo the use of MVVM with intentonal code reviews.
+# SignUp-Page-MVVM- An example project to demo the use of MVVM with intentional code reviews.